amelielabs/amelie-docs/content/sql/transactions/begin_commit.md

 [COMMIT]
 ```

-Amelie transactions are not non-interactive and require that all transaction statements must
-be provided for execution.
+Amelie transactions require that all transaction statements must be provided for execution.

 Multiple statements are separated using the **;** symbol or defined using CTE.